-has a rather loosely defined internationally cooperative agenda at the regional level-emanating mainly from the bottom up.
-In the Bering Strait area, for example, environmental protection was one of the first fields of international cooperation since the presidents of the USA and the Soviet Union announced the establishment of an international park in the Bering Strait area in 1990.
+approaches to Russia, and northern security.
+All indications are that the U.S.A. has a rather loosely defined internationally cooperative agenda at the regional level, emanating mainly from the bottom up, although Washington itself is responsible for all foreign relations diplomacy.
+In the Bering Strait area, for example, environmental protection was one of the first fields of international cooperation after the US and Russian presidents met and announced the establishment of an international park in the Bering Strait area in 1990.

 Although the National Park Service's Shared Beringian Heritage Program was established and annual meetings have been held, a formal agreement on an international park has not yet been signed.
 The 1st Bering Sea Summit in April 2002 organized by environmental organizations had as its main goal that of promoting the sustainability of the Bering Sea.
-This fit well with initiatives such as those identified by Gorbachev's Murmansk Speech, or the Arctic scientific cooperation which was included in the Reagan-Gorbachev Summit in May-June 1988.
+This fit well with initiatives such as those identified by Gorbachev's Murmansk Speech, and the Arctic scientific cooperation which was included in the Reagan-Gorbachev Summit in May-June 1988.
 Both gave a boost to scientific cooperation in the region.
-There were also several other structures and initiatives which attempted to accomplish the same goals, such as the Barrow Arctic Science Consortium (BASC) to support research infrastructure on both sides, or the many University of Alaska, Anchorage (UAA) activities designed "to marshal Alaska's experience and resources to work" in order to promote the transition of the Russian far east to democracy and free market economy by training entrepreneurs, business managers and government leaders both in Anchorage and several places in the Russian Far East.
+There were also several other structures and initiatives which attempted to accomplish the same goals, such as the Barrow Arctic Science Consortium (BASC) to support research infrastructure in the both sides, or the many University of Alaska, Anchorage (UAA) activities designed "to marshal Alaska's experience and resources to work" in order to promote the transition of the Russian Far East to democracy and a free market economy by training entrepreneurs, business managers and government leaders both in Anchorage and the Russian Far East.